Reviewed Date: 12/19/2022

-The Federal Trade Commission is authorized to commence action in a federal district court in the event of a knowing violation of FACTA.
+The Federal Trade Commission is authorized to commence action in a federal district court in the event of a known violation of FACTA.

 Civil liability for willful noncompliance — (a) In general.
 Any person who willfully fails to comply with any requirement imposed under this subchapter with respect to any consumer is liable to that consumer in an amount equal to the sum of: